AndriusMrc/LittlepayPayments/README.md

 - As mentioned in the problem description, I assumed that the input file will be well-formed and not missing data.
 - Based on the example file data, I made an assumption that passenger can forget to tap on but taps off at another station.
 - Based on the example file data, I made an assumption that tap IDs are numbers.
-- I'm not currently checking the gap between the tap-on and tap-off events, but this should be taken into consideration in a real system.
+- I'm not currently validating whether there is an unreasonable gap between the tap on and tap off events such as a duration exceeding a day.
+However, this should be considered in a real system.

 ### Design decisions and trade-offs
 - Added data validation logic to check if PANs in the input file are valid [passes Luhn algorithm check] and also check if DateTimeUTC values are valid.
+    I also decided to throw a runtime exception rather than ignore the entry when validation fails.
+    I chose this approach because invalid data could impact other records.
+For example, if a tap on event is ignored, the corresponding tap off event would incorrectly appear as an incomplete trip.
 - When a trip is INCOMPLETE, I made the decision to set the finished time to the end of the day, instead of passing null.
 I believe that, in combination with the status, it clearly indicates that the trip was not completed.
 This approach simplifies the code and eliminates doubts about missing data.